clabnet/DataTestLoader/README.md

 - **new DataTestLoader(refreshSchema : true, initDatabase: true, loadJsonData: true);**
 - Set CopyToOutputDirectoy = CopyAlways on all files contained on DatabaseScripts and DataTestFiles folder.
 - Build current project and execute it.
-- See DTL-DataTestLoader.log on C:\temp\DataTestLoader\log folder.
+- Watch the DataTestLoader.log on C:\Logs\ folder.
 - Finished, that's all.

 > **DataTestLoader method arguments**